 - The significant expense needed to meet an unnecessarily short RTO may also cause senior management to shy away from investing in further recovery planning.

-- If you make the RTO too long, the disruption might cause serious impacts to the organization because even though the process is recovered within the time window stated in the recovery plan, it is not recovered as soon as it truly needs to be.
+- If you make the RTO too long, the disruption might cause serious impacts to the organization because even though the process recovered within the time window stated in the recovery plan, it did not recover as soon as it truly needs to be.

-For every environment or application in the recovery plan, it is vital to make an informed judgment regarding how long that process can be interrupted before it causes significant impacts to the organization.
+For every environment or application in the recovery plan, it is vital that you make an informed judgment regarding how long that process is interrupted before it causes significant impacts to the organization.